FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

 | :---: |
 | Having a valid credit card is not enough -- it must also be accepted by the store!
 PKI and MSPs work together in the same way -- PKI provides a list of valid identities, and MSPs say which of these are members of an given blockchain network. |

 PKI and MSPs provide this combination of verification and trust.
 A PKI is like a set of card providers -- it dispenses many different types of verifiable identities.
-An MSP, on the other hand, is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs turn verifiable identities into the trusted members of a blockchain network**.
+An MSP, on the other hand, is like the list of card providers accepted by the store -- determining which identities are the members of the store payment network. **MSPs turn verifiable identities into the members of a blockchain network**.

 Let's drill into these concepts in a little more detail.

 ## What is PKI?

-**A public key infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.** It's PKI that puts the **S** in **HTTPS** -- and if you're reading this documentation on a web browser, you're probably using a PKI to make sure it comes from a trusted source.
+**A public key infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.** It's PKI that puts the **S** in **HTTPS** -- and if you're reading this documentation on a web browser, you're probably using a PKI to make sure it comes from a verified  source.

 | ![PKI](./IdentityandChainsofTrust.diagram.7.png) |
 | :---: |